 Are alcohol drinking and prostate cancer linked?
-If so, exactly how?
+If so, how?

 Prostate cancer is by far the most common cancer in men.
-And it’s the second leading cause of death due to cancer.
+And it’s the second leading cause of cancer death.

 The twins were followed for prostate cancer from 1981 to 2012.
 During that time, 601 individuals developed the disease.
 Of those, 110 died from it.

 Researchers related abstention, average alcohol drinking and binge drinking to the risk of prostate cancer.
 They also related it to death from the disease.

 Those who abstained from alcohol, drank heavily, or binged had higher risk than moderate drinkers.

 Among this sub-group, the lowest risk lowest risk was among moderate drinkers who did not binge.
 Abstainers had a higher risk than moderate drinkers.

 The results suggest a U or J-shaped link between drinking and prostate cancer risk.

 Twin studies are very useful in research.
 To keep it simple, let’s focus on identical twins.
 They share identical genetic makeup, were formed in the same womb, and share the same birthday.
 Also, they generally live in the same house, have the same social and economic status, etc. Of course, they don’t have identical environments, especially as adults